-To the extent that we raise additional funds through the issuance of equity securities, our stockholders will experience dilution, and the terms of the newly issued securities could include certain rights that would adversely affect our stockholders' rights.
+To the extent that we raise additional funds through the issuance of equity securities, our stockholders will experiencedilution, and the terms of the newly issued securities could include certain rights that would adversely affect our stockholders' rights.
+In addition, we are also considering obtaining funding through the issuance of preferred stock, which preferred stock may require us to make significant dividend and other payments to the investors.
+Payments on any new series of preferred stock may negatively affect our future liquidity.
+Furthermore, if these new securities are convertible or are accompanied by the issuance of warrants to purchaseshares of our common stock, our current stockholders may experience substantial dilution.
 Over the last year we have moved the listing of our common stock from the OTC Pink marketplace, which had limited liquidity, to our current trading platform on the OTCQX, which has better liquidity for trading our shares.
-Our goal is to list our shares of common stock on one of the NASDAQ markets, and while we do not currently meet NASDAQ's listing requirements, we have filed an application in preparation of becoming listed.
-Our ability to secure additional equity financing could be significantly impacted by numerous factors including the status, timing and cost of the conversion of the Bakersfield Biorefinery, positive or negative developments in the environmental regulations and the demand for biofuels, delay or inability to become listed on NASDAQ and general market conditions, and there can be no assurance that we will be successful in raising capital or that any such financing will be available, available on favorable or acceptable terms or at the times, or in the amounts needed.
-Additionally, while the potential economic impact brought on by and the duration of the coronavirus pandemic is difficult to assess or predict, the significant impact of the coronavirus pandemic on the global financial markets, and on our own stock trading price, could reduce our ability to access additional capital, which would negatively impact our short-term and longer-term liquidity.
+Our goal is to list our shares of common stock on one of the NASDAQ markets, and while we do not currently meet NASDAQ's listing requirements, we have filed a preliminary application in preparationof becoming listed.
+Our ability to secure additional debt or equity financing could be significantly impacted by numerous factors including the status, timing and cost of the conversion of the Bakersfield Biorefinery, positive or negative developments in the environmental regulations and the demand for biofuels, delay or inability to become listed on NASDAQ and general market conditions.
+There can be no assurance that we will be successful in raising debt or equity funding or that any such financing will bavailable, available on favorable or acceptable terms or at the times, or in the amounts needed.
+Additionally, while the potential economic impact brought on by and the duration of the coronavirus pandemic is difficult to assess or predict, the significant impact of the coronavirus pandemic on the global financial markets and on our own stock trading price, could re our ability to access additional capital, which would negatively impact our short-term and longer-term liquidity.